Introduction

 You can scale on a schedule without installing anything into your application, but metrics-based autoscaling will require one of our Judoscale packages.
 The app will walk you through the installation, and you can find more information for your stack in the links below:

-Judoscale currently only supports metrics-based autoscaling for Ruby, Python, and Node.
+Judoscale currently supports metrics-based autoscaling for Ruby, Python, Node, and Java.
 Want to use Judoscale with another stack?
 Let us know!

 Autoscaling!